IepIweidieng/osu2tja/README.md

     - [x] Mid-bar inter-note command insertion (improved, new)
     - [x] 2ms timing accuracy (new)
       - Note and timing points are quantized to 2's power divisions of 1/192nds (1/48 beats) within 2ms according to the current BPM.
+    - [x] osu! and TJAPlayer3 timing rounding error simulation (new)
+      - TODO: Also simulate TaikoJiro 1 timing rounding error for better chart compatibility
   - Note Symbols
     - [x] (std mode) short slider to circles (improved using the official algorithm)
     - [x] (mania mode) hold to circles (new)